bowbowbow/Friday/README.md

 ## Build

 - Run language2Selenium.
 If use StanfordcoreNLP instead of NLTK, please install stanfordcorenlp and download the model and set --use_corenlp as True.
 If you want to run selenium code, set --run_selenium as True.
+By default, both --run_selenium and --use_corenlp is False.

   ```
   python language_parser.py [--run_selenium={True,False}] \